The Asphalt Jungle: Plot

 Emmerich dumps Brannom's body in the river.
-The police find the list of debtors on Emmerich's letterhead on the corpse.
-When they question him, Emmerich claims that he spent the night with his mistress, Angela Phinlay.
+After finding a list of debtors on Emmerich's letterhead on the corpse, the police question Emmerich, who claims that he spent the night with his mistress, Angela Phinlay.
 Corrupt police lieutenant Ditrich—on Cobby's payroll and fearing scrutiny by Police Commissioner Hardy—vainly attempts to save himself from ensnarement by beating Cobby into a confession.
-Commissioner Hardy arrests Emmerich at Angela's home and threatens her with jail for providing Emmerich with an alibi.
+Commissioner Hardy arrests Emmerich at Angela's home and threatens her with jail for providing a false alibi.
 When the police allow Emmerich to leave the room to phone his wife, he shoots himself dead.

 After Gus is arrested, he attacks Cobby in the jail.
-The police go to Ciavelli’s to arrest him, but when they forcibly enter, they find his funeral in progress.
-In Doll's apartment, Doc offers Dix some of the stones, but he refuses.
-Doll secures a car for Dix and insists on accompanying him.
-Doc persuades a taxi driver to drive him to Cleveland, hours away.
-They stop at a roadside diner, where Doc becomes entranced by a pretty young woman dancing to the jukebox.
-Because of the delay, Doc is recognized by two policemen, who arrest him after finding the stolen jewels hidden in his overcoat.
-Suffering from blood loss, Dix faints at the wheel.
-He is taken to a doctor, who phones the local police to report a gunshot wound.
+The police go to Ciavelli's to arrest him, only to find his funeral in progress.
+At Doll's apartment, Doc offers Dix some of the stones; he refuses, wanting only to go home.
+Doc persuades a taxi driver to drive him to Cleveland, but when they stop at a roadside diner, he becomes entranced by a pretty young woman dancing to the jukebox.
+Due to the delay, Doc is recognized by two policemen, who arrest him after finding the stolen jewels hidden in his overcoat.
+Doll secures a car for Dix and insists on accompanying him, but Dix faints at the wheel due to blood loss.
+Doll takes Dix to a doctor, who phones the local police to report a gunshot wound.
 Dix regains consciousness and escapes.

 At a press conference, Hardy notes that three of the seven suspects have died, three others have been arrested and the one on the loose is a hardened killer.
 Back at the wheel, the rolling green fields of Bluegrass country pass as Dix speaks deliriously.
-Arriving at his childhood pasture, he collapses.
-Doll runs for help, while horses gather around him.
+Arriving at his childhood pasture, he finally succumbs to his wounds.
+Doll runs for help, while horses gather around his collapsed remains.